-Gorakhpur deaths: Adityanath, Union Health Minister JP Nadda to visit hospital today
+Gorakhpur deaths: Liquid supply of oxygen restored, Adityanath reaches hospital

 Another child died of encephalitis on Sunday morning.

-Uttar Pradesh Chief Minister Adityanath and Union Health Minister JP Nadda are scheduled to visit Gorakhpur on Sunday, ANI reported, after more than 60 children died in the Baba Raghav Das Medical College and Hospital in the Gorakhpur district over the last week.
+Uttar Pradesh Chief Minister Adityanath and Union Health Minister JP Nadda visited the Baba Raghav Das Medical College and Hospital in Gorakhpur district on Sunday, ANI reported, after more than 60 children died in the hospital over the last week.
 Another child died of encephalitis on Sunday morning.
+Adityanath is scheduled to talk to the media later in the day.

 While reports alleged that the children had died after a shortage of oxygen supply to the hospital, the Bharatiya Janata Party chief minister linked the deaths to encephalitis on Saturday.
 He had also ordered a detailed inquiry into the case.

-Deepankar Sharma of Pushpa Sales, the company that was contracted to supply oxygen to the medical college and hospital, on Saturday questioned the speed with which the hospital gathered funds, especially after days of not paying the dues, reported News18.
+Deepankar Sharma of Pushpa Sales, the company that was contracted to supply oxygen to the medical college and hospital, on Saturday had questioned the speed with which the hospital gathered funds, especially after days of not paying the dues, reported News18.

 Managers of Pushpa Sales had written to Principal Rajiv Mishra on August 1, asking for unpaid dues amounting to Rs 65 lakh.
 The oxygen supply operators at the hospital wrote to Mishra, the chief medical superintendent and the nodal officer of the National Health Mission on August 3 and August 10, alerting them to the fact that the company might cut the oxygen supply to the hospital if the dues were not paid.